Eleventh Doctor: Costume

-After appearing in Victorian period clothing throughout "The Snowmen", the Doctor's costume changes to generally more somber colors beginning in "The Bells of Saint John" where he exchanges the monk's robes for an eggplant purple cashmere frock coat and a variety of waistcoats, and bow tie.
-Amy Pond's reading glasses, which were left behind with the Doctor after Amy and Rory's departure in the episode "The Angels Take Manhattan", are also occasionally worn.
+From the Christmas special "A Christmas Carol" (2010), which aired the Christmas after the Eleventh Doctor's first series, his principal costume is amended to a "Prince of Wales check" tweed blazer and a 1950s white dress suit.
+In the second half of series 6 (2011), an army green greatcoat alternates with the Prince of Wales blazer.

-In "The Big Bang", the Doctor briefly dons a fez, stating, "I wear a fez now, fezzes are cool", mirroring his catchphrase often associated with his bowties, "Bow ties are cool."
-This began a running gag with "cool" headgear, including a beige Stetson, a black top hat, and the recurring fez, most of which were destroyed by River Song.
+After appearing in Victorian period clothing throughout "The Snowmen" (2012), the Doctor's costume changes to generally more sombre colours beginning in "The Bells of Saint John" (2013), consisting of an eggplant purple cashmere frock coat and a variety of waistcoats, while retaining the signature bow tie.
+Amy Pond's reading glasses, which were left behind with the Doctor after Amy and Rory's departure in the episode "The Angels Take Manhattan" (2012), are also occasionally worn.

 In an interview with Doctor Who Magazine, Steven Moffat revealed that the Eleventh Doctor had an entirely different costume until close to the start of filming.
 The original look had a swashbuckling feel which Doctor Who Magazine editor Tom Spilsbury described as "a little like something Captain Jack Sparrow wears in the Pirates of the Caribbean movies".
 However, Matt Smith was unhappy with the costume as he felt it reflected how someone else would dress the Doctor, rather than how the Doctor would dress himself.
 Smith also mentioned in a 2012 interview that his Doctor was going to have a "very long black leather jacket, but it was too Matrix-style".
-The eventual costume, in particular the bow-tie, was influenced by Patrick Troughton's Second Doctor, after Matt Smith fell in love with the Troughton story The Tomb of the Cybermen.
+The eventual costume, in particular the bow tie, was influenced by Patrick Troughton's Second Doctor, after Matt Smith fell in love with the Troughton story The Tomb of the Cybermen.